 United Methodist Church

-United Methodist Church, in the United States, religious body formed by the union in 1968 of the Evangelical United Brethren Church and the Methodist Church (see Methodism ).
-Emphasizing ecumenism, the newly united church, the second largest Protestant church in the United States, proposed further amalgamation with other Protestant groups.
-The church also attempted to broaden its social involvement, concentrating its efforts not only on spiritual, but on also material, aspects of the individual's well-being.
+United Methodist Church, religious body formed by the union in 1968 of the Evangelical United Brethren Church and the Methodist Church (see Methodism), with churches in the United States, Africa, and other regions.
+Emphasizing ecumenism, the church, which is the largest Methodist church in the world and and the second largest Protestant denomination in the United States, has broadened its social involvement, concentrating its efforts not only on spiritual, but on also material, aspects of the individual's well-being.
 In 1988, the General Conference broadened the basis of doctrine to include

 See more Encyclopedia articles on: Protestant Denominations